sonata-project/EntityAuditBundle/README.md

 To use the controller, import the routing **(don't forget to secure the prefix you set so that only appropriate users can get access)**

+## Comparators

+Comparators have been introduced to allow comparisons to be made between the new and old value given by an entityChangeSet.
+The comparator decides if this change is significant and should in fact trigger a revision to be entered into the revision table.
+This can be useful for float or decimal values that may typically trigger a revision but the change may not actually constitute a real difference.

+Comparators may be configured in the config as given above by listing service id for the ComparatorInterface.
+All comparators must implement the comparator interface.
+In versions of symfony that support the !tagged call in yml config files all services tagged with 'simple_things.comparator' they will automatically be included and used.

+## Global Ignores

+You can now define globally ignored columns in the config.
+For each auditable entity these fields will be added to the ignore list and not be considered when determining if a revision is required for the entity.

 ##### app/config/routing.yml
 ```yml